South Side Landfill Educational Resources

-A tour typically lasts about 1-1/2 hours and begins with a 25 minute video that describes landfills in general as well as many features that are specific to South Side Landfill in particular.
-The video also describes many of the features of the Crossroads Greenhouse, which is also located onsite.
+A tour typically lasts about 1 hour and begins with a 15 minute video that describes landfills in general, as well as many features that are specific to South Side Landfill in particular.
 After the video, groups are taken on a driving tour of the landfill (weather permitting).
-At the conclusion of the driving tour there is a walkthrough tour of the Crossroads Greenhouse.

-Please note that the Tours will be assembling at Buffer Park Golf Course located at 3825 Foltz Street, Indianapolis, IN 46221.
+Please note that the tours assemble at Buffer Park Golf Course located at 3825 Foltz Street, Indianapolis, IN 46221.

-Be sure to check our Educational Resources for Pre-Tour and Post-Tour information that you can use to support your landfill lesson plans.
+Be sure to check our educator resources for pre-tour and post-tour information that you can use to support your landfill lesson plans.

 - South Side Landfill has operated continuously, at the same location, since 1971.